Jack Ramsay: Saint Joseph's (1955–1966)

 At age 41, after leading his team to a 24–5 record in 1965–66, Ramsay was diagnosed with an edema on the retina of his right eye.
 Ramsay left his coaching job with the Hawks on the doctors' recommendation that he reduce stress.
 Ramsay finished with a record of 234–72 in 11 years.
 He would remain the winningest coach in St. Joseph's history until Phil Martelli passed him in 2005.

-Professional

-Philadelphia 76ers
+Philadelphia 76ers (1968–1972)

 After leaving St Joseph's, Ramsay was hired as general manager by the Philadelphia 76ers.
 Team owner Irv Kosloff gave Ramsay a three-year $25,000 deal.